vsbron/react2024-brainwave/README.md

 - Hero section that features some parallax elements;
 - Benefits section which highlight the pros of the service;
 - Collaboration section that showcases what are the pros of working with the app;
-- Services section that lists all abiliteies of the AI Chat bot;
+- Services section that lists all abilities of the AI Chat bot;
+- Pricing section with all available service packages to order;

 ## Details